lawnboyy/WebFileExplorer/README.md

 ## General

 This project was developed with Visual Studio 2019 Community edition in .NET 5.
 It generates a search index database using localdb.
 So if you run this on a Windows machine with Visual Studio, it should just work.
-The index is build once at start up as a background task.
+The index is built once at start up as a background task.
 So search may be slow until the index is built as it will have to crawl the file tree.